Pr3ach/risc/README.md

 Follow these instructions for each server you want riscb3 to run:

-* Set up the `b3-risc/src/extplugins/conf/riscb3.example.ini` config file for your server and rename it to `riscb3.ini`
+* Set up the `b3-risc/src/extplugins/conf/riscb3.example.ini` and rename it to `riscb3.ini`
 * Copy `b3-risc/src/extplugins/riscb3.py` to `@b3/extplugins`
 * Copy `b3-risc/src/extplugins/conf/riscb3.ini` to `@b3/extplugins/conf`